Involve your subject matter experts: 5 tips for learning organizations

 Your ambition: quality and structure help you succeed

-So what is the dream scenario when it comes to involving SMEs in course production?
+So what is the dream scenario when involving SMEs in course production?
 To enjoy all the benefits, while steering clear of common pitfalls, your organization should aim for quality and structure.
 As the number of course designers grows, so does the need for clarity.
 All course contributors need to have a mutual understanding of the learning goals and processes.
 Especially those without previous training or LMS experience.

 Below, we have listed 5 prerequisites for involving subject matter experts in training.